 Forming strategic alliances online is a time-tested method for producing positive revenue results.
 Such alliances, however, have to jibe with the legal promises you make to users of the site including those in the privacy policies.
+Let’s take a closer look at issues that arise with strategic alliances and privacy policies.

 Strategic alliances are very common on the web.
 Indeed, the classic affiliate partnership arrangement is nothing more than a strategic alliance.
 The partner provides the product, and the affiliate provides the traffic.
 Both parties benefit from the combination, a classic win-win that makes up the desired result of the alliance.